Translate

 He heard a satisfied sigh.
 Then silence.

-Jeremy replied, thanking him for the feedback and promising to look into the Wi-Fi issue.
+Jeremy replied, thanking him for the feedback and promising to look into the wi-fi issue.
 He didn’t mention the ghost.

 A single antique chair in the corner.

-Mark smiled.
+Kevin smiled.
 Somewhere, a ghost was finally at peace.

 Sunday, 23 February 2025